OPTICAL 3D METROLOGY

 Mark Shortis, RMIT University, Australia

-Fabio Remondino, Fondazione Bruno Kessler, Italy
+Fabio Remondino, Fondazione Bruno Kessler (FBK), Italy

 SCIENTIFIC COMMITTEE